nadiamk/get-feature-flags-from-launch-darkly/README.md

-Generates a CSV of abbreviated feature flag info pulled from Launch Darkly, setting all to false.
+Generates a CSV of abbreviated feature flag info pulled from Launch Darkly.

 This was useful in another project, but the functionality of note is being able to `curl` a list of feature flags and their properties.
 See Figure 1 below for the `curl`'s results before it's parsed.